Omar-HeshamR/KnowledgeSwap/README.md

 BTTC TESTNET Git Repo: https://github.com/Omar-HeshamR/KnowledgeSwap_BTTC_testnet

+## Project Info
+Meet KnowledgeSwap, the solution to all the problems stated above and many more.
+In essence, KnowledgeSwap is a decentralized application in which users can ask questions, solve asked questions, and learn by viewing previously asked questions on the blockchain.
+Whenever a user creates an inquiry, a bounty of KnowledgeSwap Tokens (the token of the platform) is attached to that specific inquiry.
+The most compelling answer (which is determined by the inquirer) is awarded that bounty; this in return, incentives users all across the blockchain to share information in the most compelling and engaging way, creating a self-sustaining decentralized platform.

 ## Inspiration
 Sometimes, information must be received immediately with no strings attached.
 Even though the Internet has made attaining information much easier, this process is filled with a multitude of issues.
 For starters, when you create an inquiry that hasn’t been asked before, it can take a very long time to get an appropriate and engaging response.
 This is simply because users on the internet are simply not incentivized to answer your inquiry and the inquiry hasn’t reached many users who may be willing to offer input; there is no way to guarantee your inquiry will reach all corners of the globe.
 Additionally, individuals seeking to ask a sensitive question may feel intimidated since their identity is attached to the question; there is no guaranteed anonymity when asking for such information.